SixSq/sixsq.github.io/_platform/features/1 near-data-processing.md

 main-feature: true
 ---

-Bring the processing to the data.
-Instead of moving tons of data to the cloud, do the sensible thing and take advantage of edge computing.
+Instead of moving tons of data to the cloud, take advantage of edge computing by bringing the processing to the data.
 This means you process your data in near-real time, reduce your reliance on the networks, reduce runaway cloud costs, improve data sovereignty, avoid privacy intrusion, improve autonomy and reduce carbon emissions.